yunjiewang/brainwave/README.md

   - **Recording Controls:** A toggle button to start and stop audio recording.
   - **Transcript Display:** A section to display the transcribed and summarized text in real-time.
   - **Copy Functionality:** Enables users to easily copy the summarized text.
+  - **To Computer Button:** Sends the transcribed or enhanced text directly to the computer's clipboard.
+  - **Text Enhancement Options:** Buttons for Readability, Correctness, and Ask AI functions.
   - **Timer:** Visual feedback to indicate recording duration.
+  - **Theme Toggle:** Switch between light and dark themes.

 - **Styling:** Utilizes CSS to ensure a modern and user-friendly appearance, optimized for both desktop and mobile devices.